 Please note: All alternate format materials are intended for a student’s individual use and should not be shared with others.
 Any duplication of materials is prohibited.

-Students registered with ODS who wish to have alternative access to printed material may use office equipment to convert text or request materials be converted.
+Students registered with OARS who wish to have alternative access to printed material may use office equipment to convert text or request materials be converted.
 Eligibility for this text conversion is determined on an individualized basis.
-Students may use Assistive Technology (AT) or receive AT training in the ODS computer lab and may scan and convert their own text at anytime throughout the semester.
+Students may use Assistive Technology (AT) or receive AT training in the OARS computer lab and may scan and convert their own text at anytime throughout the semester.

 - E-text from the publisher provided to the student on a CD-Rom or via e-mail